 Think about Seth Rogen in Knocked Up.
 He seeks to build an empire by developing an Internet subscription series where folks pay to gaze at film stills of naked starlets.
 As the story progresses, he reframes his relationship to success and in the process grows up.

-By putting our hero under pressure, he reaches a breaking point.
-His perspective on his goal shifts and he is transformed.
+By putting our protagonist under pressure, they reach a breaking point.
+Their perspective on their goal shifts and they are transformed.
 As writers we are searching for conflict—not to milk the scene, but to clarify for the audience what is at stake.
 Attempts at subtlety, realism, or naturalism risk obfuscating the underlying meaning.
 What we are after is the appearance of realism.
 If we simply dictated moments from our real lives, the scene would not make sense in the story.
 Amidst the appearance of realism, we must also underline the scene’s thematic relevance.

 Do not be subtle.
 Be clear about what is driving your protagonist.
 Even if it is an unconscious drive like: “When Jim gets Sally to go out with him he will know he is worthy of love.”
 Jim still wants Sally to go out with him.
 Make your hero’s want active.
 Make it playable.
 If it is not playable, no one will understand what is going on.
 Our job as writers is to find creative ways to show the internal struggles of our characters.